xintesa/cakephp-oauth-server/README.markdown

 **NOTE:** This convenience method will generate a random client secret __and hash it__ for security before storage.
 Although it will pass back the actual raw client secret when you first add a new client, it is not possible to ever determine this from the hash stored in the database.
 So if the client forgets their secret, [a new one will have to be issued](https://github.com/thomseddon/cakephp-oauth-server/blob/master/Model/Client.php#L139).

+You can request secrets to be encrypted by setting `OAuth.encrypt` to `true`.

 ### Included Endpoints
 This plugin ships with an example controller that provides the necessary endpoints to generate access tokens.
 Routes are also included to give you sexy URL's like: "/oauth/token", you can fire them up by placing this in your bootstrap.php: